27 Epic Things to Do in Belize: The Ultimate Belize Bucket List

 Ambergris Caye is the largest island off Belize’s coast, and it’s well worth a visit for at least a few days!
 If you’re after the perfect combination of adventure and relaxation, surrounded by turquoise waters and teeming coral reefs, then this is your place.
 Especially if you don’t mind luxury accommodation at an affordable price!

 Water sports abound on the island, including swimming, fishing, sailing, windsurfing, and jet-skiing.
-But if water’s not your thing, then there are plenty of nature hikes and walks to do, there’s a small Maya site to visit.
+But if water’s not your thing, there are plenty of nature hikes and even a small Maya site.
 Plus, you can explore the island by bike.

 Where to stay in Ambergris Caye: